Full plateau system, available for Eb, D, C, Bb, A, G and Alto clarinet.

 LP plateau system

 What is all included?
-The conversion includes all necessary work such as modifying the tone hole, new dimensioning the tone hole, converting all the keys in question to covered hole keys, adding extra bridges and mechanism to allow the correct connections, padding, adjusting, and tuning.
+The conversion includes all necessary work such as modifying the tone hole, new dimensioning of the tone hole, converting all the keys in question to covered hole keys, adding extra bridges and mechanism to allow the correct connections, padding, adjusting, and tuning.
 These conversions are possible for Bb, A, C, G as well as Alto clarinets.
 Additional work such as an overhaul of the rest of the instrument or silver-plating will be charged separately.

 Things to consider